Fastlane-LLC/vendor-api-docs/source/includes/_activity_feed.md

 {
   "success": true,
   "statusCode": 200,
-  "message": "Webhook endpoint verified, you will now begin receiving activity feed data."
 }
 ```
 > Note that the result will return a `success: false` object, if your endpoint does not yield a 200.

 ## Fetch Webhook Information

-For fetching information about your webhook status and current endpoint.
+For fetching information about your webhook status, current endpoint, and API key.

 ### HTTP Request